The General Data Protection Regulation (GDPR) is a new EU data privacy law that has been in force since 25th May 2018.

 Data processing agreements (sub-processors)

 Terms of service

 Finally, it's important to note that SwipedOn supports the intent behind the GDPR legislation.
 We believe that all our customers will benefit from the work we've done to protect the privacy and security of your company and visitors.

-If you would like to discuss anything about GDPR with us, please do not hesitate to reach out to me personally at email@example.com.
+If you would like to discuss anything about GDPR with us, please do not hesitate to reach out to the team at email@example.com.

 *Our support team is available 24x5 via the live chat bubble or firstname.lastname@example.org for any questions or support you may require.